Early Germanic warfare

-Warfare seems to have been a constant in Germanic society, and archaeology indicates this was the case prior to the arrival of the Romans in the 1st century BCE.
+Warfare seems to have been a constant in Germanic society, and archaeology indicates this was the case prior to the arrival of the Romans in the 1st century BC.
 Wars were frequent between and within the individual Germanic peoples.
 The early Germanic languages preserve various words for "war", and they did not necessarily clearly differentiate between warfare and other forms of violent interaction.
-The Romans note that for the Germans, robbery in warfare was not shameful, and most Germanic warfare both against Rome and against other Germanic peoples was motivated by the potential to acquire booty.
+The Romans note that for the Germans, robbery in warfare was not shameful.
+Consequently the motivations for Germanic warfare both against Rome and against other Germanic peoples was the potential to acquire booty.